brianwisti/rgb-brain-hugo/site/content/post/2018/05/crafts-are-now-posts.md

 I want to improve the organization of my site content.

-I created the *inbox/Crafting* pages in 2015 as a [Jekyll collection](../../2015/07/making-a-jekyll-collection.md).
+I created the *Crafting* pages in 2015 as a [Jekyll collection](../../2015/07/making-a-jekyll-collection.md).
 This kept them out of the site RSS feed, which made sense to me at the time.
 Craft pages were nothing like posts.

 [Switching to Hugo](../../2015/09/next-hugo.md) resulted in turning the Jekyll collection into its own section, with a layout that prominently featured an image of the finished project.
 I liked the layout so much that I incorporated it into posts.
 The only differences between craft and post content were their URLs and the folders I saved them in.